-During our impairment testing review of softwares under development, we determined that a portion of those softwares will not be expected to be in use in the future.
+During our impairment testing review of software under development, we determined that a portion of the software will not be used in the future.
 Consequently, an impairment was recorded by the Credit Union for the costs directly associated with computer software under development.
-The resulting loss was \$1,295 for the year ended October 31, 2013 (2012 - \$1,119) and was recorded in the consolidated statement of income and comprehensive income.
+The resulting loss was \$37 for the year ended October 31, 2014 (2013 - \$1,295) and was recorded in the consolidated statement of income and comprehensive income.

-For the year ended October 31, 2013 (Canadian \$ thousands, except per share amounts)
+For the year ended October 31, 2014 (Canadian \$ thousands, except per share amounts)